Daze Before Christmas

-Daze Before Christmas is a platform video game developed by Norwegian company Funcom for the Mega Drive and published by Sunsoft in 1994 exclusively in Australia.
-It was ported to the Super NES and released in Europe and Australia.
-A North American release was cancelled.
+Daze Before Christmas is a platform video game developed by Norwegian company Funcom for the Mega Drive and published by Sunsoft in 1994 in Australia.
+It was ported to the Super Nintendo Entertainment System and released in Europe and Australia.
+A North American release was planned but got cancelled.

 Gameplay

 The player controls Santa Claus as he races to save Christmas from an evil mouse who has stolen the kids' presents, and cursed them with a spell.
-Santa faces foes such as giant rats, evil toys and living snowmen using his magic powers to turn them all into harmless Christmas presents.
+Santa faces foes such as giant rats, evil toys and living snowmen using his magic powers to turn them all into Christmas presents.
 He can also collect a power-up that makes him shoot flames which melt ice.
 Santa's magic can also be used to open the Christmas presents scattered around the levels.
 These presents may contain enemies, power-ups, bells, elves, or bombs.
 Santa's energy level is represented by Santa hats, which represent how many hits he can take before losing a life.
 He can collect more hats to replenish lost energy.

 One of the game's distinguishing features is Santa's ability to turn into his evil twin, "Anti-Claus".
 By drinking a cup of tea, Santa transforms into a blue-suited, devilish looking version of himself.
 As Anti-Claus, Santa is invincible, but unable to use his magic or open presents.
 His primary method of attack is swinging his sack of toys at enemies.

 In a break between platform levels, at several points in the game, Santa flies in his sleigh and uses the presents he collects to drop them down chimneys in several locations around the world.

 Development

 The lead Mega Drive programmer of the game, Carl-Henrik Skårstedt has stated that the game took about a year to develop, but he did not start until the game was six months into development.
-He also stated that he integrated source code from the Funcom-developed video game based on the film We're Back!
+He also said that he integrated source code from the Funcom-developed video game based on the film We're Back!
 A Dinosaur's Story into Daze Before Christmas.
 The game was ported to the Super NES by Olav Mørkrid and the process took about six months.

 The level select cheat code for the Super NES version is said to refer to "Badla", the nickname of Geir Tjelta, a musician who worked on the game.
 The Mega Drive version's level select cheat code is said to refer to the Swedish word "Barra", which refers to a Christmas tree dropping its needles.